|Home » INDUSTRY & MARKETS » Administrative and grid... » Case studies » Offshore: United Kingdom|

-Offshore wind is a significant potential contributor to the 20% target.
-But certain obstacles hamper its development:
+Offshore wind is a significant potential contributor to the 20 per cent target, but certain obstacles hamper its development:

-- A lack of strategic planning for offshore wind sites,
+- There is a lack of strategic planning for offshore wind sites;

-- A lack of coordination regarding offshore grid extension,
+- There is a lack of coordination regarding offshore grid extension; and

 - A high level of environmental scrutiny and application of the precautionary principle do not take into account the environmental benefits of wind energy.